AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 1. Once the training is identified, hit `kbd ENTER`to navigate to the training page.

-## Consume a training in Adobe Captivate Prime {#consumeatraininginadobecaptivateprime}
+## Consume a training in Adobe Learning Manager {#consumeatraininginadobecaptivateprime}

 1. Once a training is identified, use `kbd Tab`or `kbd Shift + Tab` to navigate to the Enroll/Start button.
 Button status depends on your enrollment status for that training.